The Beijen/Beyen Family Site

 Emil K.L.A.
 Beijen, electrical engineer

-Some months after Emil's death, his widow and their children moved in with her mother, who lived in Apeldoorn.
-She could support herself partly by writing poems, stories and serials that were published in various magazines.
-She also wrote some children's books.
-It was difficult to support herself by writing, but she was helped by a number of family members, among which was Johan Willem Beijen, the later Minister of Foreign Affairs.
+A few months after the death of her husband, the widow Beijen moved with her children to Apeldoorn.
+She could live there with her mother.
+She supported part of her livelihood by writing poems, stories and serials that were published in various magazines.
+She also wrote some children's books: Three animal fables and Three Eastern Fairytales.
+It was difficult to make a living from writing, but she was supported financially by a number of relatives, including the later Minister of Foreign Affairs Johan Willem Beijen.

 Louis H.J.
 Beijen, emigrated to America

-On the photo alongside Louis is sitting at the right.
-The other people are from right to left his daughter Kareline (7.9), his wife and his son Louis Jr. (7.7).
+Louis is on the right in the photo.
+Next to him, from right to left, are his daughter Kareline (7.9), his wife and his son Louis Jr. (7.7)

 The next page